DeltaCopy/archlinux-kernel-manager/README.md

 This cached file is updated every 5 days to ensure the application is kept up to date with the latest kernels.
 Clicking on Update inside Advanced Settings, will force the application to update the cache.

+This cache file may take a little while to generate since archived Arch kernel package data is being retrieved from the ALA.

 # Logs

 Logs can be found inside `/var/log/archlinux-kernel-manager`